Skip to Main Content

 Example: Smith (2016, pp. 1-5) identified five key principles in project management.

 Order the citations alphabetically by the author(s)' surname.
-Separate each work with semi-colons. eg. (Merriam-Webster, 2020, p.
-426; Zickmund, 2000, p.
-81).
+Separate each work with semi-colons.

 Direct Quotations

-Short quotations
+Short quotations (fewer than 40 words)

-Narrative In-text Citaiton with direct quotation
+Example: Narrative in-text citation with direct quotation

 As Godfrey (2018, p.
 52) advised, "the appropriate number of quotations to use will vary according to the subject and type of assignment".

-Parenthetical In-text Citaiton with direct quotation
+Example: Parenthetical in-text citation with direct quotation

-"The appropriate number of quotations to use will vary according to the subject and type of assignment."
-(Godfrey, 2018, p.
+"The appropriate number of quotations to use will vary according to the subject and type of assignment" (Godfrey, 2018, p.
 52).

-Long quotations
+Long quotations (40 words or more)

 Morley-Worner (2001) observed that academic writing demonstrates knowledge and understanding, and includes critical analysis and reflection, and that: